 "I can't believe they only let me have two!" she texted to her assistant, Cass, driving home with one hand on the steering wheel, "at least they didn't notice I took more amphetamine than my D.E.A clearance allowed."

-She rolled her eyes.
-Listening to his jokes had become one of her least favorite chores over their decade living and working together.
-When she pulled back up to the house, he was waiting with a cup of coffee and a bottle of the nutritional slush she pretended was breakfast.
+When she pulled back up to the house, Cass was waiting with a cup of coffee.
 He grabbed the bag of narcotics out of the passenger seat.

-"What a list!" he smirked, looking at the requisition receipt, "100 grams cocaine, 400 milliliters methamphetamine, and 60 tablets of adderall.
-You're going to have a damn good time here without me, huh?"
+"100 grams cocaine, 400 milliliters methamphetamine, and 60 tablets of adderall.
+You're going to have a damn good time here without me, huh?

-"I'm going to try working on these two all day," she said, waving the octopuses at him and hurrying to the door to the garage—or rather, the garage that she'd converted into a laboratory so she could skirt protocol and get ahead of her work.
+"I'm going to try working on these two all day," she said, carrying the octopuses into the garage that she'd turned into her laboratory over the summer.
 "It'd really help me a lot if you could check back for more specimens from the evening haul before you leave."
 She stepped into the garage and started preparing her equipment.

-She dumped the octopuses from their container into the massive aquarium in the corner of the room.
+In her lab, Ezzy poured the octopuses from their container into the aquarium.
 They stretched their legs out wide and puffed little swirling vortices of ink into the water around them.
-Ezzy leaned her forehead up against the glass of the aquarium and dipped her finger in the warm salt water.
+She leaned her forehead up against the glass of the aquarium and dipped her finger in the cold salt water.